Sugar Cream Pie Recipes

 1 pint half and half cream

-Preheat oven to 400 degrees F. Prepare pie pastry and bake according to the directions.
+Preheat oven to 400 degrees F. Prepare pie pastry and bake according to the above directions.

 In a saucepan over medium heat, melt butter or margarine.
 Whisk in flour until smooth.
 Add sugar and half and half cream.
 Cook over medium heat, stirring constantly.
 Once the mixture thickens, pour it into the baked pie shell.
 Sprinkle with grated cinnamon and nutmeg.